DarshiniSP/Reverie/README.md

 Reverie is a native iOS app built around three interconnected layers:

 ### Structure:
-An 8-domain life framework (Health, Career, Relationships, Learning, Creativity, Finance, Home, Personal) with four entity types: Plans (domain buckets), Journeys (time-bound goals with milestones), Routines (recurring practices), and Tasks (individual work units).
+An 8-domain life framework (Health, Career, Relationships, Learning, Creativity, Finance, Home, Personal) with four entity types: Plans (domain-level buckets that group related goals and give your work a sense of direction), Journeys (time-bound goals broken into milestones, designed for things that take months rather than days), Routines (recurring practices that auto-generate tasks on a schedule so you never have to re-enter them), and Tasks (individual work units that carry metadata like priority, energy cost, size, and due date).
+Tasks can exist independently or as part of larger structures like routines, journeys, and plans, allowing the system to understand both isolated actions and long-term behavioural patterns across life domains.

 ### Intelligence:
 Lumina, an AI companion that runs proactively in the background every 6 hours.
-It analyses your task and goal history across all domains, detects patterns you would not notice yourself, and surfaces personalised nudges and a daily briefing without any user action required.
+It detects long-term patterns in your behaviour that might otherwise go unnoticed, and surfaces personalised nudges and a daily briefing without any user action required.
 It also supports conversational task capture and semantic search over your past notes.

 ### Reflection:
 A Growth Mindset Engine that measures resilience and recovery, not just streaks.
 It records behavioral events (missed, rescheduled, recovered, abandoned), generates confidence-scored insights from 30-day histories, and surfaces patterns in how you actually work, not how you intended to work.

-The core design principle: the gap between intention and action is not a motivation problem.
-It is a visibility problem.
+Reverie is built on the idea that people often struggle not because they lack motivation, but because they lack clear visibility into their own behaviour.

 ## Demo